- Create a Project, add an Application and an Application Version inside it.

 If you are new to Testsigma and you are not yet familiar with Testsigma Project Hierarchy, check the Sample Project article to get familiar with the Project organization in Testsigma.

-After that, please check the below articles for a detailed guide to creating Projects, Applications, and Versions.
+After that, please check the below article for a detailed guide to creating Projects, Applications, and Versions.

 Create a Test Case and add a few Test Steps in it